-Keeping Jersey moving with Google
+Keeping Jersey moving

 As part of creating, designing and launching a brand new website for LibertyBus, Oi has partnered with Google to feed local public transport data into the power of Google Maps, making Jersey’s transport information far more accessible to locals and tourists.

 Extensive research and dialogue with customers identified two main areas for concern with the old website: speed; and accessibility of information.
 Primary complaints were that timetables were difficult to understand or view, bus stop names were unclear and destinations unknown.